-To keep the repository clean, you need strict long transactions.
-Long transactions3 means that a commit will result in either all locally changed files being committed, or none of them being committed (because some of them have conflicts with the latest version in the repository).
-With strict long transactions, the commit will only take place if there has been no other commits to the repository since your latest update.
-Strict long transactions ensures that a commit cannot result in a repository whose latest version differs from your local version.
-So, if you have ensured that your system is clean locally (compiles and tests correctly), then strict long transactions will ensure that the repository will also be clean.
+To keep the repository clean, you need strict atomic commits.
+Atomic commits means that a commit will result in either all locally changed files being committed, or none of them being committed (because some of them have conflicts with the latest version in the repository).
+With strict atomic commits, the commit will only take place if there has been no other commits to the repository since your latest update.
+Strict atomic commits ensures that a commit cannot result in a repository whose latest version differs from your local version.
+So, if you have ensured that your system is clean locally (compiles and tests correctly), then strict atomic commits will ensure that the repository will also be clean.